 There are many great spots to watch the Tour de France in Paris, but the most exciting and emotional is along the Champs-Élysées where the riders make several passes before the final race to the finish line.
 The crowds will be the most intense and packed near the Arc de Triomphe, but that's the spot to head to if you love to be right in the middle of the action.
 For a bit more space, head to the other end of the Champs-Élysées near the Place de la Concorde.
 From the Tuileries gardens you can get a great view of the riders on the quai along the Seine (above).

 There's nothing quite like the thrill of watching the riders go past at such a close distance along the Champs-Élysées.
 However, if you don't feel like joining the crowds, many cafés and restaurants in Paris will be showing the final stage of the race in Paris on Sunday, July 22nd.
 The setting is still lively, fun and an unforgettable experience.
 Even if you're not a huge cycling fan, the thrill of watching the Tour de France has been known to convert many spectators to lifelong enthusiasts!

-If you're planning a last minute trip to see the Tour de France grand finale in Paris this July, we invite you to visit our Last Minute Sales page for our vacation rentals in Paris that still have availability.
+If you're planning a last minute trip to see the Tour de France grand finale in Paris this July, we invite you to visit our vacation rentals in Paris that still have availability.
 Don't miss the chance to experience the thrill and excitement of the Tour de France in Paris!